 How to Become a

-So you want to know how to become a Health Coach?
-It’s one of the most common questions I get, so I’m sharing my experience and resources so that if you feel called to, you, too, can become a Health Coach.
+How to become a Health Coach? is one of the most common questions I get, so I’m sharing my experience and resources so that if you feel called to, you, too, can become a Health Coach.

 For me, it all started with passion.
 I was prescribing my friends flax seeds for blemishes and my dad ginger for his arthritis.